linhe0x0/tsconfig/README.md

 # tsconfig

 Shared [TypeScript config](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#configuration-inheritance-with-extends) for my projects.
+The configuration is now distributed to be compatible with [TypeScript 5.0](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/) or newer.

 ## Install